by Brian Fremeau

 [ad placeholder 3]

 The Fremeau Efficiency Index (FEI) rewards playing well against good teams, win or lose, and punishes losing to poor teams more harshly than it rewards defeating poor teams.
 FEI is drive-based and it is specifically engineered to measure the college game.
 FEI is the opponent-adjusted value of Game Efficiency (GE), a measurement of the success rate of a team scoring and preventing opponent scoring throughout the non-garbage-time possessions of a game.
 FEI represents a team's efficiency value over average.

 - SOS: Strength of schedule, based on the likelihood of an elite team going undefeated against the given team's entire schedule.

 - FBS MW: Mean Wins, the average number of games a team with the given FEI rating would be expected to win against its entire schedule.

 - OFEI: Offensive FEI, the opponent-adjusted efficiency of the given team's offense.

 - DFEI: Defensive FEI, the opponent-adjusted efficiency of the given team's defense.

 - STE: Special Teams Efficiency, the scoring value earned by field goal, punt and kickoff units measured in points per average game.

 - FPA: Field Position Advantage, the share of the value of total starting field position earned by each team against its opponents.

-These FEI ratings are a function of results of games played through January 7th.
-The ratings for all FBS teams, including FEI splits for Offense, Defense, and Special Teams can be found here.
+Overall FEI ratings and FEI splits for Offense, Defense, Special Teams, and Field Position can be found using the drop-down menus provided above.
 Program FEI (five-year weighted) ratings and other supplemental drive-based data can be found here.